rcgurbuz/market-app/README.md

 ### Store

-React Context Api is used for state management.
-Also for more stability immer is adapted to reducer.
+Redux is used for state management.

 ### Services